gcanti/fp-ts/docs/modules/TaskEither.ts.md

 ## sequenceSeqArray

-this function has the same behavior of `A.sequence(TE.taskEitherSeq)` but it's stack safe and performs better
+this function has the same behavior of `RA.sequence(TE.taskEitherSeq)` but it's stack safe and performs better

 _this function run all tasks in sequential order and bails out on left side of either, for parallel version use `sequenceArray`_